StefanoGonan/My_Portfolio/README.rst

 ###############################################################

 **Overview**:
-Transformed 41,000+ Skytrax passenger reviews into an interactive Tableau dashboard for British Airways, identifying critical improvement areas across 8 service categories and 7 global regions.
+Transformed 41,000+ Skytrax passenger reviews into an interactive Tableau dashboard, identifying critical improvement areas across 8 service categories and 7 global regions for 100+ airlines.

 **Description**:
 I developed a business intelligence dashboard analyzing 41,000+ passenger reviews from 100+ airlines to empower them with actionable customer experience insights.
 In particular, the interactive visualisation—based on the Skytrax Airline Reviews dataset—tracks satisfaction trends for a period of time ranging from 1970 to 2015 across 8 service categories—including cabin staff, seat comfort, and inflight entertainment—using dynamic filters for airline company, traveller type (e.g. business, leisure), seat type (e.g. economy, business, first class), and geographic regions.